qubelka/book-forum/README.md

 All users can conduct keyword search.
 The search results from the secret threads will be visible only for the users who has access rights to these threads.
-Search will return all messages / threads / topics which contain the keyword in the message body / thread title / topic title (only perfect matches).
+Search will return all messages / threads / topics which contain the keyword in the message body / thread title / topic title.
 Conduct the search by typing the keyword into the search field on the right side of the navigation bar.
 Click "Search" button to show the results.